30 Little-Known Ways Losing Weight Can Change Your Life

 Those who clock in at a healthy weight spend 42 percent less cash on medical bills and health expenses than their overweight peers, according to a Health Affairs report.
-And they're not just saving a few Benjamins; these skinny minnies are spending $1,429 fewer dollars per year than their heavier counterparts.
-A second study reports even more staggering statistics: Extremely obese Michigan residents spend 90 percent more on their annual health care than their healthy-weight peers.
-Eek!
+And they’re not just saving a few Benjamins; these skinny minnies are spending $1,429 fewer dollars per year than their heavier counterparts.
 More money in your wallet is just another reason to get stoked about a leaner physique.

-Reddit user Oppiken said that his complexion cleared up and his hair began looking healthier and "less limp" after dropping weight.
-Since many nutrients found in healthy foods have beautifying benefits, it's safe to assume his weight loss diet is likely to thank for his improved appearance.
+Reddit user Oppiken said that his complexion cleared up and his hair began looking healthier and “less limp” after dropping weight.
+Since many nutrients found in healthy foods have beautifying benefits, it’s safe to assume his weight loss diet is likely to thank for his improved appearance.
 Want to lose weight and improve your complexion, too?
-Add these Healthy Foods That Give You Glowing Skin to your weekly lineup.
+Add these best foods for skin health to your weekly lineup.

 There’s no denying it: When your body changes, so do your relationships.
 Most of your friends will be happy for you, but it’s possible that a handful will be jealous and resentful—especially if your friendship was built on a mutual understanding of what it’s like to be overweight.
 If this happens to you, ask your friend what’s up.
 Tell them that you value their friendship, and ask if you can talk about why they’ve been acting differently toward you.
 If they are open to talking about it, you can likely work things out.